Emergency Room For Rash Treatment in Katy, TX

 Easy-Read Discharge Notes

-Before you head home, you’ll receive clear instructions covering prescriptions, skin care tips, warning signs to watch and any dermatology or allergy referrals worth booking.
+Before you head home, you’ll receive clear instructions covering prescriptions, skin care recommendations, warning signs that mean you should return for emergency care, and any dermatology or allergy referrals that may be appropriate.

 When to Visit the ER for Rash Treatment

-Visit the ER when a rash spreads quickly, comes with breathing trouble or shows other warning signs.
+Visit the ER when a skin rash spreads quickly, affects your breathing, or comes with other serious warning signs.

 1